 Using Equation 1 and Equation 2, the entropy of the compressed text was computed for each method across all texts.
 To calculate entropy, the text was first converted into a byte stream representation and the relative probability of characters was then computed.
+Figure 6 shows the compression entropy for each compression method across all literary texts.
 The resulting entropy metrics are fairly similar across all models and texts, with a notable exception being the lossless compression through GPT-3.5.
 The second column of Table III gives the averaged compressed text entropy by model.

-TABLE III

-Average Efficacy Metrics of Compressed Text
+TABLE III Average Efficacy Metrics of Compressed Text